 THE MAX GRUVER

 Max Gruver died on September 14th, 2017.
-He is one of four young men to die as a direct result of fraternity hazing in 2017 alone.
+He is one of seven young men to die as a direct result of fraternity hazing in 2017 alone.

 More than 200 university students have died due to hazing in the United States since 1838.